eeny3/flash-chat-flutter/README.md

 # mess_U messenger
 App funcitonality:
-1)unregistered user can register his account 2)registered user can log-in and use all other functionalities 3)user can see list of other users
+- unregistered user can register his account
+- registered user can log-in and use all other functionalities
+- user can see list of other users
-4)selecting other people will navigate user to chat screen where they can chat
+- selecting other people will navigate user to chat screen where they can chat

 # final result
 ![welcome_screen](https://sun1.beeline-kz.userapi.com/y1rRGP5wAAJMMiiV22RVkPQcr4LZkLHYwTgIkA/2ATzpHHYQcE.jpg)